 Not only would it be be handy to know these plants for economic and health reasons at home…being able to identify and use them when out and about camping, hiking and paddling could prove very helpful someday.

 Let’s take a look at a handful of common medicinal plants…

 The bane of every immaculate-lawn-loving home owner!
 The common dandelion isn’tt just completely edible, but is known to help digestion along and help your body absorb nutrients.

-According to the University of Maryland Medical Center, dandelions are full of Vitamins A, B, C and D, iron, potassium and zinc.
+According to Healthline.com, dandelions are full of Vitamins A, B, C and D, iron, potassium and zinc.
 It’s been used in native cultures around the world for ailments of the liver, gall bladder, kidneys and skin.

 It’s certainly a reliable source of organic and nutritious salad fixings (assuming you don’t use chemical fertilizers on your lawn, of course!).